Q. Why is this subject important to my business?

 - Provide guards and warnings for existing equipment and provide personal protective equipment.

 - Training.
-Employers should consider training upon workplace safety during employee orientation, refresher courses, regular meetings or when risks arise from new operations.
+Employers should consider training on workplace safety during employee orientation, refresher courses, regular meetings, or when risks arise from new operations.
 Many employers believe, and for good reason, that safety can be integrated into the production process.

 - Delegate the responsibility of the safety program to a specific senior management employee and hold that employee accountable.
-Employees will understand that a company is serious about safety when a senior level official is responsible for the program and enforces its terms.
-Accountability should not focus upon whether any claims arise, but upon the overall quality of the program instead.
+Employees will understand that a company is serious about safety when a senior-level official is responsible for the program and enforces its terms.
+Accountability should not focus on whether any claims arise, but on the overall quality of the program instead.